Unity-Technologies/ml-agents/docs/Migrating.md

   depended on [PEP420](https://www.python.org/dev/peps/pep-0420/), which caused problems with some of our tooling such as mypy and pylint.
 - The official version of Unity ML-Agents supports is now 2022.3 LTS.
-If you run into issues, please consider deleting your library folder and reponening your projects.
+If you run into issues, please consider deleting your library folder and reopening your projects.
 You will need to install the Sentis package into your project in order to ML-Agents to compile correctly.